catseye/Dungeons-of-Ekileugor/README.markdown

 *   more than one kind of monster
 *   character generation with three stats (strength, intelligence, and dexterity)
-*   experience points and experience levels
-*   multiple weapons and armor (although not a real inventory)
+*   multiple weapons and armor (although probably not a real inventory)
 *   chests and secret doors

 At one point the plan was to generate MINI and FULL versions of the game